 The concentration of exports has been noticed by other scholars.
-Eaton et al. (2007) find that Colombian exports are driven by a small number of very large (and relatively stable) exporting firms.
-Bernard et al. (2007) document high concentration across U.S. exporting firms.
+Eaton, Eslava, Kugler, and Tybout (2007) find that Colombian exports are driven by a small number of very large (and relatively stable) exporting firms.
+Bernard, Jensen, Redding, and Schott (2007) document high concentration across U.S. exporting firms.
 Freund and Pierola (2015) show that this phenomenon is general, and can be found among 32 countries of varying levels of development.
-Panagariya and Bagaria (2013) show that concentration of exports and imports across products is strikingly similar, which is surprising because theory predicts that comparative advantage forces would lead to much less concentration on the import side relative to concentration in exports.
+Panagariya and Bagaria (2013) show that concentration of exports and imports across products is strikingly similar, which is surprising because theory predicts that comparative advantage forces would lead to much less concentration on the import side.
 Relative to these papers, we add the destination dimension of concentration, document the instability of the specializations, and analyze the dimensions of volatility.

-Cadot et al. (2011a) estimate that export concentration evolves as a U-Shape with economic development, being high at initial stages of development, low in the interim, and high concentration again for rich countries.
-Cadot et al. measure concentration using a Theil index, which is strongly influenced by differences between the largest values versus smaller values.
-In contrast, we examine export shares, which is arguably a more transparent and natural measure of concentration.
+Cadot, Carrere and Strauss-Kahn (2011) estimate that export concentration evolves as a U-Shape with economic development, being high at initial stages of development, low in the interim, and high concentration again for rich countries.5 Cadot et al. measure concentration using a Theil index, which is strongly influenced by differences between the largest values versus smaller values.6 In contrast, we examine export shares, which is arguably a more transparent and natural measure of concentration.
 We focus on the export shares of top exported goods or flows, which is the most important part of the distribution.
 In line with Cadot et al., we find that concentration is highest in the least developed countries, but we do not find strong evidence in favor of a reversal in the reduction in concentration after some level of development.

 The novel part of our work is documenting and then analyzing the instability of exports.
 One source of exports volatility are demand shocks.
-Indeed, Eaton et al. (2011) estimate that demand is important for understanding the distribution of exports across firms in France, but they do not address volatility of demand (their model is designed for a cross section of export flows, and their estimation reflects this).
+Indeed, Eaton, Kortum and Kramarz (2011) estimate that demand is important for understanding the distribution of exports across firms in France, but they do not address volatility of demand (their model is designed for a cross section of export flows, and their estimation reflects this).
 Another potential source of volatility is technology.
-Trade models typically capture technological dispersion either as a power law (e.g., Baldwin, 2005; Helpman et al. 2008) or a Frechet distribution (Eaton and Kortum, 2002).
+Trade models typically capture technological dispersion either as a power law (e.g., Baldwin, 2005, Helpman, Melitz and Rubinstein, 2008) or a Frechet distribution (Eaton and Kortum, 2002).
 Both of these distributions feature so-called "fat" tails.
 For theoretical tractability, in this class of models the distribution of exports (and of production) is allowed to vary only by location in the Frechet case, or is invariant in the power law case.
-Both shape and concentration of the distribution of exports seem to matter theoretically for aggregate fluctuations in "granular" economies with fat tails (e.g. Gabaix, 2011; di Giovanni and Levchenko, 2012; di Giovanni et al., 2014).
-We take an unrestricted, nonparametric approach to describing concentration and volatility of exports.
+Both shape and concentration of the distribution of exports seem to matter theoretically for aggregate fluctuations in "granular" economies with fat tails (e.g. Gabaix, 2011, di Giovanni and Levchenko, 2012, and di Giovanni, Levchenko and Mejan,